ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>4.
-Interfaces in TypeScript: All You Need to Know - <a href="https://medium.com/@CodingAdventure/typescript-interfaces-all-you-need-to-know-as-a-beginner-664f5f4d0a26" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding TypeScript Generics: Explained with Examples - <a href="https://medium.com/@CodingAdventure/understanding-typescript-generics-explained-with-examples-18f3f4a6d355" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coding Adventure with Emma`**
+✍️ **posted by `Coding with Emma`**

-<blockquote>TypeScript is a superset of JavaScript that adds types to your code.
-One of the key features of TypeScript is interfaces.</blockquote>
+<blockquote>Generics in TypeScript are like templates for types.
+They allow you to write functions, classes, and interfaces that can work with multiple…</blockquote>

 <h3>5.
 TypeScript Interview Questions - <a href="https://medium.com/@nabendu82/typescript-interview-questions-80d4bb1e9733" target="_blank" rel="noopener noreferrer">link</a></h3>